-FarmTogether is a real estate crowdfunding platform.
-But instead of traditional residential and commercial real estate opportunities, it focuses on farmland.
-The CEO and founder is Artem Milinchuk.
-FarmTogether is headquartered in San Francisco, CA.
+FarmTogether is a farmland investment manager (agricultural real estate).
+However, instead of traditional residential and commercial real estate opportunities, it focuses on farmland.
+The Founder is Artem Milinchuk, and the CEO is Jared Hine.

 Alex Shevchenko is a board director of FarmTogether.
 Alex and Max Lytvyn co-founded Grammarly and are investors in FarmTogether.

 “We think farmland as an investment is something that in 10-20 years will be a must in any professionally managed diversified portfolio.
 We are excited to be at the forefront of the rapid change in this exciting new market,” said Milinchuk in an interview with Valuewalk.